arifC/compass-doc-adv/docs/tasks.md

 ## Task 2 - Application with Documents

 **Description**
-Suppose we want to create an application that represents Compass itself.
-Applications can also contain "Documents" which ideally contain some descriptive information about the application.
+Suppose we want to **create an application** that represents Compass itself.
+Applications can also contain **"Documents"** which ideally contain some descriptive information about the application.
 Create an application that contains one document.
-The document is a markdown document and contains the "General Information" sentence from the [Introduction](/) page.
+The document is a **markdown** document and contains the "General Information" sentence from the [Introduction](/) page as data.

 **Acceptance Criteria**
 Output shows: